-Set FIFO (First-In, First-Out) or Fair scheduling policies in Capacity Scheduler depending on your requirements.
+Set FIFO (First In, First Out) or Fair scheduling policies in Capacity Scheduler depending on your requirements.

-The default ordering policy in Capacity Scheduler is FIFO (First-In, First-Out).
+The default ordering policy in Capacity Scheduler is FIFO (First In, First Out).
 FIFO generally works well for predictable, recurring batch jobs, but sometimes not as well for on-demand or exploratory workloads.
-For these types of jobs, Fair Sharing is often a better choice.
-Flexible scheduling policies enable you to assign FIFO or Fair ordering polices for different types of workloads on a per-queue basis.
+For these types of jobs, Fair Scheduling is often a better choice.
+Flexible scheduling policies enable you to assign FIFO or Fair ordering policies for different types of workloads on a per-queue basis.

-Examples of FIFO and Fair Sharing policies
+Examples FIFO and Fair Sharing Policies

-Both FIFO (First-In, First-Out) and Fair scheduling policies work differently in batch jobs and ad hoc jobs.
+Both FIFO (First In, First Out) and Fair scheduling policies work differently in batch jobs and ad hoc jobs.